Definitions and terms

 Probable evidence indicates there is data strong enough to support a probable causal relationship between the exposure and the risk of a particular cancer.
 There is enough evidence to generally justify recommendations designed to reduce the risk of cancer.

-Vitamin C (ascorbic acid): natural dietary sources include red and yellow peppers, kiwi fruit, broccoli, papaya, citrus fruits, strawberries and potatoes.
-It is however destroyed by heat or contact with the air, such as when vegetables are chopped, or lost into cooking water.
+Vitamin C (ascorbic acid): natural dietary sources include red and yellow capsicum, kiwi fruit, broccoli, paw paw, citrus fruits, strawberries and potatoes.
+Vitamin C is destroyed by heat or contact with the air, such as when vegetables are chopped, or lost into cooking water.
 Vitamin C is also added to foods (such as bread) in small amounts as an antioxidant preservative.

 Many of the above definitions are from: World Cancer Research Fund / American Institute for Cancer Research.
 Food, Nutrition, Physical Activity, and the Prevention of Cancer: a Global Perspective.
 Washington DC: AICR, 2007